lessthanoptimal/BoofCV/README.md

 java -version
 openjdk version "14" 2020-03-17
 ```
 In this case I do have Java 14 installed.
 If you need to install/upgrade Java there are many options these days, such as [Zulu](https://www.azul.com/downloads/zulu-community/?package=jdk).
 A quick search should help if you need a more detailed explanation.
+You should avoid anything with `-ea` in its name since that's a developmental version.

 You can now build and run?
 Then run the commands below!
 Each jar will open a window, then to run an application just double click on its name.